jmfriedt/SDR-GB-SAR/250322/README.md

 b'q'
 Bye
 ```
-and the GNU Octave script with
+and the GNU Octave script quits with
 ```
 DATA LOST
 DATA LOST